 I really admire the style of this film and the director’s dedication to focusing on fine details, rather than high-stakes drama.
 The film contains lots of lengthy scenes, where characters execute large amounts of dialogue, debating and arguing about their frustrations.
 So, ‘Indignation’ is appropriately titled.

-The main drama comes from Marcus’ meetings with Dean Caldwell, who questions Marcus’ refusal to conform to the collage’s strict scholastic programme.
-This reflects wider debates in society, that were perhaps going on at the time.
+The main drama comes from Marcus’ meetings with Dean Caldwell, who questions Marcus’ refusal to conform to the college’s strict scholastic programme.
+This reflects wider debates in society, that was perhaps going on at the time.
 The film is set in the backdrop of the Korean war, where many men were being drafted.

-Overall: Indignation is a quietly powerful film, boasting a great cast who expertly tap into the mentality of the 1950s period.
-I was expecting a bit more from the film, because it ends up being one of those movies where nothing major actually happens.
-It’s not a film you’ll want to watch twice, because it kind of does the job the first time round, so there’s no real reason to re-visit it.
+Indignation is a quietly powerful film, boasting a great cast who expertly tap into the mentality of the 1950s period.
+I was expecting a bit more from the film because it ends up being one of those movies where nothing major actually happens.
+It’s not a film you’ll want to watch twice because it kind of does the job the first time round, so there’s no real reason to re-visit it.